 Themed care packages are always fun and allow a lot of room to be creative.
-Give gifts, snacks, candy, and add in company branded swag for some extra memorability and brand connection.
+Give gifts, snacks, and candy, and add in company-branded swag for some extra memorability and brand connection.

 An example of care packages are:

-It's cool, it's Californian, it's classic.
-California red wine paired with savory cheese, scrumptious crackers and cookies.
+It's cool, it's Californian, and it's classic.
+California red wine paired with savory cheese, scrumptious crackers, and cookies.
 Sprinkled with sunshine and some West Coast style, this simply elegant gift is sure to bring a smile.
-The perfect gift for family, friends or to say thanks to a colleague.
+The perfect gift for family, and friends or to say thanks to a colleague.

 Explore seasonal fruit and salty, savory, sweet, and protein-rich snacks from other mission-driven brands.
 Weekly fruit selections include seasonal specialties from farms in your region.

-Start a relaxing routine that helps soothe you into peaceful slumber with the power of aromatherapy.
+Start a relaxing routine that helps soothe you into a peaceful slumber with the power of aromatherapy.

 Creating an event-specific award initiative for Employee Appreciation Day is another engaging way to spread recognition across an entire workforce.

 Video messages from leadership generally have a higher engagement rate among employees than emails and are a useful mass communication tool for delivering messages with more of a human touch.